Azure-Samples/ms-identity-javascript-angular-tutorial/6-AdvancedScenarios/2-call-api-mt/README.md

 ### Provisioning and sign-in differences

-When provisioning, you have to take care of the dependency in the topology if the client app (*msal-angular-spa*) is dependent on the service app (*msal-dotnet-api*).
-For instance, if your client app needs to acquire tokens to call your service app and asks for consent to the necessary scopes during the sign-in stage, you would need to provision the **msal-dotnet-api** before the **msal-angular-spa**.
-In other words, the app would need admin consent to scope `api://{clientId-of-msal-dotnet-api}/.default` in order to provision the **msal-dotnet-api** web API to a tenant.
-As such, only a user with admin privileges will be able to sign-in for the first time in a new tenant.
+When provisioning, you have to take care of the dependency in the topology if the client app (*msal-angular-spa*) is dependent on the service app (*msal-dotnet-mt-api*).
+For instance, if your client app needs to acquire tokens to call your service app and asks for consent to the necessary scopes during the sign-in stage, you would need to provision the **msal-dotnet-mt-api** before the **msal-angular-spa**.
+As such, only a user with admin privileges would be able to sign-in for the first time in a new tenant.
 After that, any user from that admin's tenant can sign-in and use the application.

-This sample is configured to allow non-admin users to sign-in to the client SPA from any tenant, as it acquire tokens for the service web API at a later stage (i.e. when the user attempts to use the shared todoList after sign-in).
+This sample is configured to allow non-admin users to sign-in to the client SPA from any tenant, as it acquire tokens for the service web API at a later stage (i.e. when the user attempts to use the shared todoList after sign-in), which means the service web API can be provisioned later than the client SPA.
 You can configure this behavior by modifying the scopes of `loginRequest` object in [auth-config.ts](./SPA/src/app/auth-config.ts).

 ### Custom token validation allowing only registered tenants